-Single sided deafness (SSD), sometimes referred to as unilateral hearing loss, is a condition in which an individual experiences unaidable hearing loss in one ear but can hear normally out of the other ear.
-An unaidable hearing loss is defined as hearing loss that is so poor that traditional amplification is no longer helpful.
-While the majority of patients with a hearing impairment suffer from bilateral (two-sided) hearing loss, SSD is diagnosed in approximately 60,000 people in the United States each year.
+Single sided deafness (SSD), sometimes referred to as unilateral hearing loss, is a condition in which an individual has normal hearing in one ear and unaidable hearing loss in the other ear.
+An unaidable hearing loss is defined as hearing loss that will not benefit from traditional amplification.
+SSD is diagnosed in approximately 60,000 people in the United States each year.

 Causes of Single Sided Deafness (SSD)

 SSD can be caused by a variety of factors.

 - A benign, slow growing tumor that can push against the auditory nerve and affect the ability to hear properly in one ear.

 - Sudden hearing loss